virginiakeller10-boop/Virginia-s-.Py-Projects/README.md

 Module1_foundations is a program created by python that outputs a Mad Libs story written by the user.

 Unpythonic_analyzer is an incorrectly written code

+Book.py is the book class for module 3

+Library_manager is the Library management program